Holy-Person/iMBot/README.md

 <details>
 <summary><strong>Slash Commands</strong></summary>

-To add a new command, add a new .js file in the `slashCommands` folder, please use the template below.
+To add a new command, add a new .js file in the `slashCommands` folder, the template below can be used and built off of.

 ```js
 const { SlashCommandBuilder } = require("@discordjs/builders");